Learn how to protect your plan’s participants from hidden fees

 The recordkeeper is responsible for tracking who is in the retirement plan, the investments they own, and the money that’s going into or out of the plan.

-The outside administrator maintains the plan’s regulatory compliance, including overseeing processes to ensure that the plan is adhering to the provisions contained within its plan document.
+The third-party administrator maintains the plan’s regulatory compliance, including overseeing processes to ensure that the plan is adhering to the provisions contained within its plan document.

 The administrator can be associated with the recordkeeper (referred to as a “bundled” arrangement) or can be independent of the recordkeeper (referred to as an “unbundled” arrangement through a third-party administrator or TPA).